igraph/igraph/CONTRIBUTING.md

 cases, changes in the `master` branch will also be merged to the `develop` branch by the maintainers.

+If you are unsure about the branch to target, open an issue about your proposed feature and we can discuss the appropriate target branch in the issue before you send a PR.

 <a name="tips"></a>
 ## Writing igraph Code